LucaswmLima/linear-regressor/README.md

 <h3 align="center">Linear Regressor</h3>

   <p align="center">
-    Application that makes predictions via linear regression based on a CSV file.
+    Application that performs linear regression based on CSV file.
+After loading the base and selecting columns, it is possible to check correlation factors, in addition to generating regression graphs, residuals and prediction for a specific number.
     <br />
     <a href="https://github.com/lucaswmlima/python-linear-regressor"><strong>Explore the docs »</strong></a>
     <br />